torilmud/issues/README.md

 * Go to the `Issues` tab above and first search for an existing issue for what you're reporting.
 * If you're sure the issue hasn't already been reported, create a new issue.
 * GitHub will prompt you to create a new account if you haven't already.
-* Fill out the issue with as much detail as possible, and assign whatever labels you think are appropriate.
+* Fill out the issue with a descriptive title and as much detail as possible.
 * Wait for the Toril staff to respond or fix your issue.

 Thanks for your help!